Prince George’s Stormwater Stewardship Grant Program

 Proposals that meet or exceed the “Jobs First Act” CB-17-2011 are preferred.

-Grant applicants are encouraged to coordinate with the County’s Supplier Development and Diversity Division (http://www.princegeorgescountymd.gov/1247/Commitment-to-Business) for county based certified small business utilization in connection with the implementation of proposed grant projects.
-County-based business and County-based small business certification under CB–74-2016 (DR2) undergo extensive certification review through their existing minority business enterprise certification procedures, which establish capabilities and their principal places of operation in the county.
+Grant applicants are encouraged to coordinate with the County’s Supplier Development and Diversity Division ( http://www.princegeorgescountymd.gov/1247/Commitment-to-Business) for County-based certified small business use in connection with the implementation of proposed grant projects.
+County-based business and County-based small business certification under CB-74-2016 (DR2) undergo extensive certification review through their existing minority business enterprise certification procedures, which establish capabilities and their principal places of operation in the County.

 All applications go through a Technical Review Committee.
 The technical team reviews the proposals based on cost benefit, experience, suitability for implementation, consistency with the Request for Proposals (RFP), sustainability, and other selection criteria that are relevant to the proposal and that are published in the RFP.